benjamine/golem/README.md

 npm i -g golem
 ```

-Now you can create a global golem for your user:
+now you can create a global golem for your user:

 ``` sh
 golem init --global